 When a company makes a taxable purchase from a vendor that is not required to charge sales tax in their state the company is required to accrue and remit use tax to the state.
 Even if the company is not required to collect sales tax from their customers, they are required to accrue and remit use tax on purchases.
 Unfortunately, most companies do not comply with the use tax rules until they are faced with a six-figure audit assessment.

-The first step in implementing a use tax process is to determine who the decision maker will be.
 In general most small to medium-sized businesses choose accounts payable (A/P).
 The A/P clerk is entering the data into your accounting software and usually has physical access to the invoices.
 This is important because the decision maker HAS to have a copy or image of the invoice available to make a proper decision.
 Some will argue that A/P is not equipped to make the decisions.
-The BOTTOM LINE is most of your purchases are reoccurring, and although there is a learning curve A/P is best suited for the task.
+Most of your purchases are reoccurring, and although there is a learning curve A/P is best suited for the task.

 The final step is for the monthly or quarterly sales & use tax returns to be completed (usually online) and then a file stored with copies of the documents used to support the returns.
 If you have any questions, please contact any of our service leaders for additional assistance.